Posted on 6/29/2018 in Accessibility

 For each critical path page, Wakefly manually performs a number of activities to ensure that your site is accessible, including:

-- Navigate site using only keyboard
+- Navigate the site using only keyboard

 - Review links to ensure there’s clearly provided link text